BA 2100

 The BA 2100, or Olympus, was a conceptual inflatable space habitat by Bigelow Aerospace.
 The larger BA 2100 would extend the volume and capabilities of the B330 module, which is under development as part of the Bigelow Commercial Space Station.
 As with the B330 module, the number in the name refers to the number of cubic meters of space offered by the module when fully expanded in space (equivalent to 74,000 cubic feet).

 The mass of the BA 2100 could be as low as 65000 to 70000 kg, but would more likely be "in the range of 100 metric tons".
-It is substantially larger than the B330, with the docking ends of the module alone estimated at approximately 7.6 m in diameter.
+It is substantially larger than the B330, with the docking ends of the module alone estimated at 7.6 m in diameter.
 The concept model showed the docking ports at both ends.
 The BA 2100 would require the use of a super heavy-lift launch vehicle with a fairing at least 8 m wide.

 Pressurized volume of single BA 2100 module is 2250 m3, compared to 1005 m3 volume of the whole International Space Station As of November 2024.